History of the club

 The second green - A Green.

-Over the next three years, with members of the men's club supplying most of the labour, and the women the money and encouragement, the sand dunes were flattened, the green formed, hedges planted and the stream bridged.
+Over the next three years, with members of the men's club supplying most of the labour, and the women providing money and encouragement, the sand dunes were flattened, the green formed, hedges planted and the stream bridged.
 The green was in use by the end of the 1956-57 season.
 Until that time the women had playing rights on the men's green on Tuesdays, Thursdays and Fridays (except during holiday periods).
 A pavilion to serve the needs of the women's club was of paramount importance and the members worked assiduously to this end.
 Assisted by bonds issued to members, a small building was erected in 1957, where the present pavilion now stands, at a contract price of $1470.
-A correspondent writing in a local paper in 1961 commented: "This very small but enthusiastic band founded what is now the Waikanae Beach Women's Bowling Club.
+A correspondent writing in a local paper in 1961 commented: "This very small but enthusiastic band founded what is now the Waikanae Women's Bowling Club.
 By dint of perseverance they acquired the land, laid down a Green and erected a pavilion - a remarkable effort from less than thirty members".

 During the remainder of the 1960s the club operated successfully with a steady increase in membership.
 The maintenance of the green to an acceptable standard was a major problem and a continuing drain on finances, absorbing around 65% of the club's income.